How to set up a GP practice: Start with the right technology to empower your team

 Before you commit to a technology solution, ask yourself:

 - Will it enhance the patient experience?
-Patients are the core of any clinical practice and the last thing you want is for them to be inconvenienced by an inefficient or overly complicated system.
-On the other hand, you can enhance their experience by making it easier than ever for them to book appointments, get test results and prescriptions and participate in things like telehealth consultations.
+Patients are the core of any clinical practice, so the last thing you want is for them to be inconvenienced by an inefficient or overly complicated system.
+On the other hand, the right technology has the potential to significantly enhance their experience.
+It can make it easier than ever for patients to book appointments, get test results and prescriptions, and participate in telehealth consultations.

 - Will it add value to our organisation?
 Will your technology help your team do their jobs more effectively and see more patients?
-Perhaps it will allow them to offer better standards of patient care or adopt a more flexible approach that will add value across the organisation.
-Make sure whatever technology you choose will add value and improve the quality of care you offer your patients, the ability of your team to do their jobs effectively, or ideally both!
+Perhaps it will allow them to offer better standards of patient care or adopt a more flexible approach to add value across the organisation.
+Ideally your choice of technology will do both.

-Finding the right solution for your practice will take careful planning and thought but it is well worth it in the end.
-By empowering your team, you can help them care for their patients more effectively, and everyone can enjoy the benefits of a more profitable, efficiently run practice.
+Finding the right solution for your practice takes careful planning and thought, but is well worth the time investment.
+By empowering your team, you can help them care for patients more effectively, and everyone can enjoy the benefits of a more profitable, efficiently-run practice.

 Chat to a practice consultant about your needs today.
 Contact us.